Michael Barry

 Computer Organization (CIS315)

-A comprehensive look at the principles associated with computer organization or architecture.
+A comprehensive look at the principles associated with computer organization and architecture.
 A hierarchical approach is taken to learn the overall design and functionality of multilevel computers.
-Levels such as Digital Logic; Microarchitecture; Instruction Set; and Operating System are studied in depth.
+Numerical and character representation schemes, Boolean algebra , digital logic and instruction sets are studied in depth.
 Hardware components such as CPU, I/O, Memory and Disk are also presented to provide an overview of system architecture.
-Pentium II and SPARC-II architecture examples provide a means to understand how these principles can be, and are, applied to commercially available computers.
+Multiprocessor architecture examples provide a means to understand how these principles are applied to commercially available computers.

 bullet Home